Version date: January 13, 2023

 Right to know about personal information collected, disclosed, or sold

 Each California resident has the right to request, subject to certain exceptions described in the CCPA, that we disclose to that resident:

 - the categories of personal information we have collected about them,

 - the categories of sources from which the personal information is collected,

 - the business or commercial purpose for collecting or selling the personal information,

 - the categories of third parties with whom we have shared the personal information, and

 - the specific pieces of personal information we have collected about them (collectively, a “Request to Know”).

 To make such a Request to Know, you can either call us at our toll free number (1-888-558-1505), or fill out our request form here.

 In the past twelve months we have collected, and in the future we will continue to collect, the categories of personal information cited in the section entitled “What personal data do we collect?” above.
-For clarity, this information includes name, alias, postal address, online identifier, Internet Protocol address, email address, SSN, driver’s license number, passport number, signature, physical characteristics or description, telephone number, state ID card number, employment, employment history, bank account number, characteristics of protected classifications under CA or federal law, including race, color, national origin, gender, disability, age (40 and older), citizenship status, gender identity, sexual orientation, marital status, military or veteran status, and political activities or affiliations, Internet or other electronic network activity information (including, but not limited to, information regarding your interaction with our website), geolocation data, professional or employment-related information, and education information.
+This includes the following categories of personal information set out in the CCPA: identifiers, personal information described in Section 1798.80 of the California Civil Code, characteristics of protected classifications under California or federal law, Internet or other electronic network activity information, geolocation data, professional or employment-related information, education information and sensitive personal information.
 We collect this information from the sources described in the section entitled “What personal data do we collect?” above, use this information as described in the section entitled “How do we use your personal data?” above, and share this information with the third parties as described in the section entitled “Who has access to your personal data?” above.